 Glossary

-What is Short Code vs. Toll-Free vs. 10DLC?
+What is Short Code vs. Toll-Free vs. 10DLC vs. RCS?

-A comparison of the three main phone number types for business SMS — short codes (5–6 digits), toll-free numbers (1-800 style), and 10DLC (standard 10-digit numbers) — each with different throughput, costs, and requirements.
+A comparison of the three main phone number types for business SMS — short codes (5–6 digits), toll-free numbers (1-800 style), and 10DLC (standard 10-digit numbers) — plus how RCS fits in as its own channel entirely separate from phone numbers.

-What is Short Code vs. Toll-Free vs. 10DLC?
+What is Short Code vs. Toll-Free vs. 10DLC vs. RCS?

-When setting up a business SMS program, one of the first decisions is which phone number type to use.
-There are three main options in the US: short codes, toll-free numbers, and 10DLC (10-Digit Long Codes).
+When setting up a business messaging program, one of the first decisions is which phone number type to use — and whether RCS changes the equation.
+For SMS and MMS, there are three main phone number options in the US: short codes, toll-free numbers, and 10DLC (10-Digit Long Codes).
 Each has distinct characteristics around throughput, cost, setup time, and use cases.

 Short codes are 5–6 digit numbers (like 55444) that support the highest message throughput.
 Toll-free numbers (1-800 style) offer moderate throughput at lower cost.
 10DLC numbers are standard 10-digit phone numbers registered for A2P messaging — the most common choice for businesses starting SMS programs.

 The right choice depends on your volume needs, budget, timeline, and use case.
-Many businesses use a combination — a short code for high-volume opt-ins and a 10DLC number for conversational commerce.
+Many businesses use a combination — a short code for high-volume opt-ins, a 10DLC number for conversational commerce, and RCS for the richest branded experience where supported.

-How does Short Code vs. Toll-Free vs. 10DLC work?
+How does Short Code vs. Toll-Free vs. 10DLC vs. RCS work?

 Toll-free numbers (e.g., 1-800-555-1234) offer moderate throughput (up to 40 MPS after verification) at lower cost.
 They require toll-free verification, which takes 1–3 weeks.
 Good for businesses that want higher throughput than 10DLC without the cost of a short code.